Abelana Safari Camp

-We offer personalised horse safaris for experienced riders.
-The safaris are 3,4 or 7 nights in duration.
-The safaris enable guests to explore 15 000ha of big-5 bushveld with experienced qualified guides.
-As well as being environmentally friendly, being on horseback often guarantees excellent game sightings as horse and riders are simply perceived to be part of the landscape and non-threatening.
-This makes for thrilling up close encounters but as the safety of our guests is paramount, we do not actively approach any animal that could potentially be a threat.
+At Abelana Safari Camp we offer personalised horse safaris for experienced riders.
+The three, four or seven night safaris offer guests the chance to to explore the 15,000ha big five Abelana Game Reserve, accompanied by experienced guides.
+As well as being environmentally friendly, being on horseback often provides excellent, up-close game sightings as horse and riders are perceived by wildlife to be part of the landscape and non-threatening.

-Riding safaris are designed for groups of no more than 8.
-Safaris are offered for 3,4 or 7-day periods and operate throughout the year however, in summer the duration of rides may be weather dependent.
-Small groups enable us to tailor make the experience to exceed guest expectations.
-The 7-day safari has set dates for availability.
+Riding safaris are designed for groups of no more than eight people and operate throughout the year.
+In summer – the hottest time of year and our rainy season – the duration of rides may vary depending on the weather and heat levels.
+Small groups enable us to tailor-make the experience and exceed guest expectations.
+The seven-night safaris have scheduled departures, so please contact us for availability.

-The 12 Boerperd and Boerperd crossbred horses at Abelana are well schooled and have been ridden extensively in a big-5 environment.
-The Boerperd is a South African breed originally of Arab descent which has been cross-bred and is known for being strong and hardy.
+The 12 boerperd and boerperd crossbred horses at Abelana are well-schooled and have been ridden extensively in a Big Five reserve environment.
+The boerperd is a South African breed, originally of Arab descent, that is known for being strong and hardy.
 The horses at Abelana are calm and used to being out in the bush and encountering wild animals.

-Accommodation is at Abelana Safari Camp an authentic tented camp comprising 5 Meru tents.
-Safaris will generally leave early in the morning for approximately 3 hours returning to camp for brunch.
-Guests will be able to relax in camp during the hotter part of the day either in their en-suite tent, the main lounge area or on the elevated view deck with extensive views over an active waterhole.
-An afternoon ride for 2-3 hours will take place after tea and will culminate with sundowners back at camp or at a bush venue from which a return to camp in an open game viewer will enable nocturnal animals to be spotted.
-From January 2020 the option of a full day ride over approximately 30km with an overnight stay at the newly built Abelana River Lodge on the Selati River will be available.
-Should guests wish to have a break from riding a game drive or walk can be arranged.
+Accommodation is at Abelana Safari Camp and morning rides generally leave early, lasting approximately three hours and returning to camp for brunch.
+Guests will be able to relax in camp during the hotter part of the day, either in their en-suite tent, in the main lounge area or on the elevated viewing deck with extensive views over an active waterhole.
+An afternoon ride for between two and three hours will take place after tea and will culminate with sundowners back at camp or out in the bush, from where you will be transported back to camp in an open game viewer, spotting nocturnal animals en-route.
+From January 2020 the option of a full-day approximately 30km trail ride with an overnight stay at the newly built Abelana River Lodge on the Selati River will be available.
+Should guests wish to have a break from riding, a game drive or walk can be arranged.